survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ...
 ```

 The loader configuration is straight-forward as well.
-Instead of matching only `/\.js$/`, we can expand it to include `.jsx` extension through `/\.(js|jsx)$/`.
+Instead of matching against `/\.js$/`, we can expand it to include `.jsx` extension through `/\.(js|jsx)$/`.

 W> In webpack 1 you had to use `extensions: ['', '.js', '.jsx']` to match files without an extension too.
 This isn't needed in webpack 2.

 ### Configuring with Babel

-To enable JSX with Babel, an addition preset is required.
+To enable JSX with Babel, an additional preset is required.
 Install it:

 ```bash
 npm i babel-preset-react --save-dev